-In order to apply, a new student must fill out an AUD Application for the Mohammed Bin Rashid School for Communication Scholarship no later than July 15.
+In order to apply, a new student must fill out an AUD Application for the Mohammed Bin Rashid School for Communication Scholarship within the deadline highlighted on the website.
 Upon examination of a student's academic status and the submission of updated documents, renewal of a Scholarship for existing holders will be assessed each year prior to the beginning of the Fall semester.